 Our Federal Digital Digest has more information about immigration, here.

 The Bottom Line

-- Care teams can help families navigate the limited immigration-related resources available in RI and help to demystify the evolving immigration policy landscape, especially as it relates to public charge.
-You can help demystify the changes by sharing resources such as the Protecting Immigrant Family Coalition update.
+- Care teams can help families navigate the limited immigration-related resources available in Rhode Island and help to demystify the evolving immigration policy landscape, especially as it relates to public charge.
+You can share Rhode Island resources for immigration questions and support and help demystify the changes by sharing resources such as the Protecting Immigrant Families Coalition update on public charge.